-Amarin Corporation plc, or Amarin, or the Company, is a pharmaceutical company with expertise in omega-3 fatty acids and lipid science focused on the commercialization and development of therapeutics to improve cardiovascular health and reduce cardiovascular risk.
-The Company's lead product, Vascepa (icosapent ethyl), was first approved by the U.S. Food and Drug Administration, or FDA, in July 2012 for use as an adjunct to diet to reduce triglyceride, or TG, levels in adult patients with severe ( ≥500 mg/dL) hypertriglyceridemia.
-On December 13, 2019, the FDA approved a new indication and label expansion for Vascepa based on the landmark results of our cardiovascular outcomes trial, REDUCE-IT®, or Reduction of Cardiovascular Events with EPA - Intervention Trial.
-Vascepa is the first and only drug approved by the FDA as an adjunct to maximally tolerated statin therapy for reducing persistent cardiovascular risk in select high risk patients.
-Vascepa is available in the United States, or the U.S., by prescription only.
-In January 2013, the Company began selling and marketing 1-gram size Vascepa capsules in the United States, and in October 2016, introduced a smaller 0.5-gram capsule size.
+Amarin Corporation plc, or Amarin, or the Company, is a pharmaceutical company focused on the commercialization and development of therapeutics to improve cardiovascular health and reduce cardiovascular risk.

+The Company's lead product, VASCEPA® (icosapent ethyl), was first approved by the U.S. Food and Drug Administration, or FDA, in July 2012 for use as an adjunct to diet to reduce triglyceride, or TG, levels in adult patients with severe (≥500 mg/dL) hypertriglyceridemia.
+On December 13, 2019, the FDA approved a new indication and label expansion for VASCEPA based on the landmark results of our long-term cardiovascular outcomes trial, REDUCE-IT®, or Reduction of Cardiovascular Events with EPA - Intervention Trial.
+VASCEPA is the first and only drug approved by the FDA as an adjunct to maximally tolerated statin therapy for reducing persistent cardiovascular risk in select high risk patients.
+VASCEPA is available in the United States, or the U.S., by prescription only.
+In January 2013, the Company began selling and marketing 1-gram size VASCEPA capsules in the United States, and in October 2016, introduced a smaller 0.5-gram capsule size.
+VASCEPA is also available for sale by prescription only in Canada, Lebanon and the United Arab Emirates through collaborations and is also in development in other jurisdictions.
+In Europe, the Company is preparing to self-launch VASCEPA following, and pursuant to, regulatory approval, although it may engage commercialization partners for certain smaller markets in Europe.
+Regulatory approval in the European Union is subject to an approval expected promptly thereafter with launch timing in individual countries in Europe gated by timing of achieving product reimbursement on a country-by-country basis as is typical for new drugs.

-The Company, since inception, has devoted substantial resources to research and development efforts, most significantly, the development and conduct of a long-term cardiovascular outcomes study of Vascepa, REDUCE-IT.
+The Company, since inception, has devoted substantial resources to research and development efforts, most significantly, the development and conduct of REDUCE-IT.
 The Company announced topline results from REDUCE-IT on September 24, 2018.
 On November 10, 2018, the Company presented primary results of REDUCE-IT at the 2018 Scientific Sessions of the American Heart Association, or AHA, and the results were concurrently published in The New England Journal of Medicine.
-REDUCE-IT met its primary endpoint demonstrating a 25% relative risk reduction, or RRR, to a high degree of statistical significance (pth Annual Scientific Session and such results and methods were concurrently published in the Journal of the American College of Cardiology.
+REDUCE-IT met its primary endpoint demonstrating a 25% relative risk reduction, or RRR, to a high degree of statistical significance (p<0.001), in first occurrence of major adverse cardiovascular events, or MACE, in the intent-to-treat patient population with use of VASCEPA 4 grams/day as compared to placebo.
+REDUCE-IT also showed a 26% RRR in its key secondary composite endpoint of cardiovascular death, heart attacks and stroke (p<0.001).
+On March 18, 2019, the Company publicly presented the total cardiovascular events results, and the method of calculating such events, of the REDUCE-IT study at the American College of Cardiology's, or ACC, 68th Annual Scientific Session and such results and methods were concurrently published in the Journal of the American College of Cardiology.